Blog Post

 Domain name registration is taken out through a registrar.
 Sometimes known as an Internet Service Provider, or ISP.

-These are companies registered with a governing body (which is country dependent), who often provide lots of internet services, like connectivity as well as domains and hosting.
+These are companies registered with a governing body (which is country-dependent) that often provide a range of internet services, such as connectivity, domains, and hosting.

 A domain holder, or owner, is referred to as a registrant.

-Registrars that I like to use are HeartInternet and SiteGround.
+Registrars that we like to use are Cloudflare, Krystal Hosting, HeartInternet and SiteGround.
 Both have brilliant technical support.

-ICANN stands for Internet Corporation for Assigned Names and Numbers and this is the organisation that links up an IP address with the domain name.
-Here you can read about what ICANN is responsible for.
+ICANN stands for Internet Corporation for Assigned Names and Numbers, and it is the organisation that links an IP address to a domain name.

-IANA is the global coordination of the DNS Root, IP addressing, and other Internet protocol resources is performed as the Internet Assigned Numbers Authority (IANA) functions.
+IANA is the global coordination of the DNS Root, IP addressing, and other Internet protocol resources is performed by the Internet Assigned Numbers Authority (IANA).

 The domain name registration body for any .uk domain is called Nominet UK.

-On behalf of your company, I can buy a domain name and register that domain.
+On behalf of your company, we can purchase and register a domain name.

-I always register a domain to the business owner or company.
-The ICANN lookup tool enables you to see the registrar and the registrant of any domain name.
+We always register a domain to the business owner or company.
+The ICANN lookup tool lets you view the registrar and registrant for any domain name.

-Website hosting and professional email addresses can be provided too.
+Website hosting and professional email addresses can also be provided.

 domain